fivetran/hvr-connectors/spanner/README.md

 The connector processes one table at a time.
 Especially during refresh operations, many files may be generated for a single table.
 Within a refresh job or an integrate cycle, the script will iterate through all tables in the channel and then through all files for that table.
 As soon as the data for a file has been integrated and the Spanner client has been closed, the connector will delete the file that has been processed.

 ## Refresh Create/Recreate target table
 The script does not support creating or recreating tables on the Spanner target.
-All rows are truncated during refresh jobs, including any that are marked as deleted or that include timekey history.
+All rows are truncated during refresh jobs (unless option -n is used), including any that are marked as deleted or that include timekey history.

 ## DDL changes
 The script does not support capturing DDL changes from the source.